 Actors narrate the voices of R.M.
-Schindler, Frank Lloyd Wright, Ester McCoy to name a few.
+Schindler, Frank Lloyd Wright, Esther McCoy to name a few.
 The narration for the film has been recorded with the multi Oscar winning actress Meryl Streep.

 Featured in the film are 24 interviews with architects, architectural historians, members of the Schindler family, owners of Schindler designed houses.
 Most notable among the interviewed are architects Frank Gehry, Thom Mayne, Wolf Prix, Steven Holl, Ray Kappe, Mark Mack; historians Judith Sheine, August Sarnitz, Thomas Hines and Robert Sweeney, President of Friends of the Schindler House in Los Angeles.